TimSusa/rpi-osc-midi-jukebox/README.md

 # Features
 - self running music jukebox, with self repeating playlist from soma fm (configurable)
 - music player remote control via TouchOSC App (iOS, Android, see loading layout below)
-- possibility to start the device as bluetooth midi host (see script start-blt-midi.sh) for DAW remote usage
+- possibility to start the device as bluetooth midi host for DAW remote usage

 # First Steps
 - Clone this repo into your raspberry pi home folder